-Adempas approved to treat pulmonary hypertensionOctober 9th, 2013 in Medications /
+Adempas approved to treat pulmonary hypertensionOctober 9, 2013 in Medicine & Health / Medications

 (HealthDay)—Adempas (riociguat) has been approved by the U.S. Food and Drug Administration to treat two types of pulmonary hypertension, characterized by high blood pressure in the arteries of the lungs.